apache/submarine/docs/development/README.md

 + **It should be noted**:

-1. Because `submarine-web/dist` is the webapp default directory of the submarine-server Jetty Server, the submarine-server will automatically load the `submarine-web/dist` directory after startup.
+1. Because `workbench-web/dist` is the webapp default directory of the workbench-server Jetty Server, the workbench-server will automatically load the `workbench-web/dist` directory after startup.

-2. The `submarine-web/dist` used by `submarine-server` is used as the webapp directory, which is configured via `Submarine-site.xml`, but we do not recommend you to modify it.
+2. The `workbench-web/dist` used by `workbench-server` is used as the webapp directory, which is configured via `workbench-site.xml`, but we do not recommend you to modify it.

-3. The submarine-workbench, IP and 8080 ports that are accessible locally through the port 8080 of 127.0.0.1 are configured via  `Submarine-site.xml`, but we do not recommend you to modify it.
+3. The submarine-workbench, IP and 8080 ports that are accessible locally through the port 8080 of 127.0.0.1 are configured via  `workbench-site.xml`, but we do not recommend you to modify it.

-4. When you modify the `vue` or `js` of submarine-web, you need to execute the yarn run build command in the submarine-web directory, and let your modified code update to the dist directory, so that you can see the effect of your code modification in the workbench.
+4. When you modify the `vue` or `js` of workbench-web, you need to execute the yarn run build command in the workbench-web directory, and let your modified code update to the dist directory, so that you can see the effect of your code modification in the workbench.